-The purpose of this project was to provide on-site compensatory mitigation for impacts to Bowser Creek from a highway widening project along the U.S. Highway 2 Kalispell Bypass.
+The purpose of this project was to provide on-site compensatory mitigation for impacts to Bowser Creek from a highway interchange project at the junction of U.S. Highway 2 and the US 93 Kalispell Bypass.
 As a part of the project, Montana Department of Transportation (MDT) impacted a 709-foot segment of Bowser Creek to move it farther from the roadway and right-of way.
 The project was constructed in 2010 and involved relocating 430 linear feet of channel slightly to the north of its previous location, laying back floodplain slopes adjacent to the channel from 1.5:1 to a 4:1 slope (or flatter) and implementing an aggressive revegetation plan to re-establish native riparian and upland vegetation.